blocknetdx/exrproxy-env/README.md

 git submodule update --init --recursive
 ```

-3. Input file - Edit your XQuery integration input file with your desired graph.
+3. Input file - Edit your XQuery integration input file with your desired graph

 Check for reference for local nodes: